 - Sign up to be a member.
 This usually automatically gives you a discount.

 Round 1 also has an all-you-can play giant sports-and-arcade facilities for a flat fee.
 (A full list of shops can be found here, look out for the ones with SP (スポッチャ) highlighted in their labeling.

-Kansai residents can also take advantage of Beaver World which offers the very same things PLUS Karaoke PLUS bowling under the same price.
+Kansai residents can also take advantage of BB which offers the very same things PLUS Karaoke PLUS bowling under the same price.

 Watch out for: Free flow drinks at Izakayas